za-gene/rpi/blinkt/README.md

 Upload the sketch onto the Arduino.
 The device should light up.

+Aletrnatively (and better), use the blinktlow sketch.
+The device is highly flexible as to which pins to use.

 ## ATTiny85

 Ensure you have the  Adafruit_Dotstart library installed, as detailed in section "Arduino".